casdoor/casdoor-website/docs/integration/java/iotdb.md

 ---
-title: Apache iotdb
+title: Apache IoTDB
-description: Using Casdoor apache iotdb
+description: Using Casdoor Apache IoTDB
-keywords: [iotdb-web-website]
+keywords: [Apache IoTDB]
 authors: [jakiuncle]
 ---

-Casdoor can simply connect to iotdb-web-website.
+Casdoor can simply connect to [Apache IoTDB](https://github.com/apache/iotdb).

-Because the code for connecting casdoor has been added in iotdb-web-website, we just need to configure application.yml in back-end and open front switch.
+Because the code for connecting casdoor has been added in [Apache IoTDB Web Workbench](https://github.com/apache/iotdb-web-workbench), we just need to configure application.yml in back-end and open front switch.

 ## Step1.
 Deploy Casdoor